Brice-sogilis/di-post/Post.md

 The choice of the messaging protocol (http) and the knowledge of the addresses have to be decided or known by the function.
 This brings some complications, among which :

-- If we want to switch to another message relay mechanism, such as an event bus protocol, we would have to update all the functions adopting the same model as `relayMessageToRelevantPeople`.
-- In the same style, if we want to reuse the same logic of message discrimination with another framework or protocol, we would have to duplicate the function.
 - To be able to test the behaviour we actually care about (redirecting the message based on its content), the test setup becomes quite involved:

 ```ts source=node/example.ts lines=29-46